SPANISH FORK TRAINING POSTPONED

 In an effort to provide more regional opportunities for professional learning, UEA convened a series of trainings on trauma-informed instruction.
 The first three sessions were held Dec.
 7 (St. George) and Jan.
 25 (Ogden and Murray).
-A final training will be conducted Mar.
-21 in Spanish Fork.
+A final training scheduled for Mar.
+21 in Spanish Fork has been postponed.
 The goal is to help educators understand the impact of trauma on student learning and behavior, develop skills to create more trauma-sensitive classrooms and schools, provide more supports for under-served students and promote social and racial justice.
 At the workshops, teachers learned self-care strategies, as well as the impact of adverse childhood experiences (ACEs) on student learning and skills for building student resilience.

 Trauma-Informed Instruction Workshops